| Enterprise Information Portal Architecture and

 scanning/indexing process should support installation-defined exits

 that can be coded in industry standard programming languages.
+5. The publishing facility should support file import and

 export facilities (ideally via XML), and a documented programmatic